Dylan1301/Dylan1301/README.md

 </div>

 - 🚀 I'm a Data Engineer from Vietnam, currently pursuing a Master's degree in Melbourne, Australia.
-- 🌱 I’m passionate about AWS Services and other Big Data Engineering Tools [serverless in AWS](https://aws.amazon.com/serverless/)
+- 🌱 I’m passionate about AWS Services and other Big Data Engineering Tools
 - 📌 Hobby: I love playing guitar and listening to music